suxinde2009/soundhelix/trunk/soundhelix/doc/README.txt

 -------------

 Configuration is done using an XML file.
-If no filename is provided at startup, the file "SoundHelix.xml" is read, otherwise the first parameter given is used as the XML filename.
+If no filename is provided at startup, the file "SoundHelix.xml" is read from the current directory, otherwise the first parameter given is used as the XML filename and that file is read.
 A couple of example configuration files are included in the "examples" directory.

 Details about configuration are still to be written.

-Within each XML tag that requires an integer you can use the following instead of a plain integer:
+Within each XML tag that requires an integer you can use the following syntax instead of a plain integer:

 - <random min="minimum" max="maximum"/>